takemaru/dnet/README.md

 #### Python

-To use Graphillion, you need Python version 2.6 or later. http://www.python.org/
+To use DNET, you need Python version 2.6 or later. http://www.python.org/

 #### Graphillion, NetworkX, and PyYAML

-Graphillion and NetworkX are Python modules for graphs, while PyYAML is another Python module for a compact syntax called [YAML](http://en.wikipedia.org/wiki/YAML).
+[Graphillion] and [NetworkX] are Python modules for graphs, while PyYAML is another Python module for a compact syntax called [YAML](http://en.wikipedia.org/wiki/YAML).
 They can be installed by: